Everything You Need to Know About the 18650 Battery

-Specifically, it supports: lithium ion 26650, 22650, 18650, 17670, 18490, 17500, 18350, 16340 (the 16340 is also known as RCR123), 14500, 10440 and Ni-MH and Ni-Cd AA, AAA, AAAA, C rechargeable batteries.
+Specifically, it supports: lithium ion 26650, 22650, 21700, 18650, 17670, 18490, 17500, 18350, 16340 (the 16340 is also known as RCR123), 14500, 10440 and Ni-MH and Ni-Cd AA, AAA, AAAA, C rechargeable batteries.
 This is our favorite charger for the 18650s.

 It has an LCD display for charging status.
 A 2amp interface yields slower charge speeds.
 Even the 5amp is slow because it charges at .5 amps.
-We use the XTAR with a Nektek solar panel that has a 2amp USB interface and it has consistently worked.
+We have used the XTAR and Nitecore with a Nektek solar panel that has a 2amp USB interface and it has consistently worked.

-Either of these are great LED Flashlights that use the powerful 18650 battery.
+Both the Fenix PD36 or TN15 are great LED Flashlights that use the powerful 18650 battery.

 Be sure to check out our full listing of over 100 Preparedness articles, including: